 Simple: by posting photos that make them look highly attractive, while also showing off a glamorous and desirable lifestyle.
 They’ll post pictures stepping out of luxurious cars, or running down the beach in a beautiful frock.
 Perhaps working out with immaculate makeup!

-These images might not be true to life but they sell an ideal and a way of life.
+These images might not be true to life but they sell an idea and a way of life.
 And their followers buy the dresses because they believe that by doing so, they can accomplish that way of life too.

 To a lesser extent, this is what you’re trying to do with any photos you take on Instagram to promote a brand.